QingLuo90/Chip-seq-analysis-pipeline/README.md

 Here is the codes for Chip-seq analyzing pipeline

-## Step 1
+## Pre-processing.sh

-Step 1 includes dowloanding a batch of sra files from NCBI; converting them into fastq files; running quality control; mapping, removing duplicates and mitochondial alignments.
+Pre-processing.sh includes dowloanding a batch of sra files from NCBI; converting them into fastq files; running quality control; mapping, removing duplicates and mitochondial alignments.

 ### Prerequisites